RasmusStillingChristensen/featureExtraction_SVM/README.md

 Use **`vectors_to_svm.py`** on two sets of extracted feature vectors to create D-MAD pairs and difference vectors.
 These will be labeled for SVM training and testing.

 ### Step 3: Train and Test SVM Models
-Use one of the SVM training/testing scripts:
-- Each script performs SVM training and testing on specific datasets, generating DET curves to assess model performance.
-- Models can be configured to evaluate different feature extraction methods and combinations (e.g., ArcFace vs. ArcFace + VGG-16).
+Use **`train_svm.py`** to train an SVM-model.
+Use **`test_svm.py`** to evaluate the performance of the SVM-model.

 ## Example
 The example folder contains images from the FRLL-Morphs dataset: https://paperswithcode.com/dataset/frll-morphs
 - Trusted images from probe_smiling_front
 - Bonafide images from bonafide_neutral_front
 - Morphed images generated with FaceMorpher using images from bonafide_neutral_front
+- A configuration file for training and testing data to be used when running the example code

 Example.bat will use DINOv2 to extract CLS tokens and generate labeled difference vectors for libsvm

 ## Requirements
-To run the scripts in this repository, you will need the following Python packages:
+To run the scripts in this repository, you will need the following Python packages and version python version 3.8:

 ```plaintext
 torch>=1.13.0